-The IR Magazine Awards & Conference – Small Cap was IR Magazine’s first best practice event in New York designed exclusively for CEOs, CFOs, IROs and advisors from small cap companies.
-Spanning multiple industries, the one-day conference focused on key issues affecting small cap companies including investor relations 101, how to get in front of more of the right investors, crisis planning, Q & A with the investment community, how to get better coverage, effectively using social media and more.
+The IR Magazine Forum – Small Cap is a best practice event on effective shareholder communications designed exclusively for CEOs, CFOs, IROs and advisors from small and micro-cap companies.
+Spanning multiple industries, the one-day virtual conference focused on the unique issues affecting small cap companies.

 Discover something new: learn about new technologies, innovations, and services that are available to help to transform your IR strategy, increase productivity and make better decisions

 Network with the community: meet with investors, analysts, experts, and peers

 In light of the situation surrounding Covid-19 and putting the safety of our attendees first, the IR Magazine Forum – Small Cap took place as a virtual experience.

 Using the latest cutting edge technology available, our virtual event platform closely replicates being there in person with the chance to interact with speakers and have one-to-one networking in-between panel talks.

 Going virtual connects our attendees to even more attendees, from the comfort of their desk.

 Holders of the NIRI IRC® credential can earn up to 4 professional development units (PDUs) per day.
 IRC-credentialed speakers may also earn PDUs.
 More information is available at www.niri.org/certification.